-Failure to clean up spills during Collection operations or failure to notify the City of such spills. $1,000 per incident.
+Failure to clean up spills during Collection operations or failure to notify the City of such spills.$250 per incident.

-Failure to maintain current County licenses for Collection. $1500 per day.
+Failure to maintain current County licenses for Collection.
+Contractor will not be assessed liquidated damages if they have appropriately and in a timely manner applied for the licenses but are unable to renew due to County or City delays. $1500 per day.

 Failure to provide the City with daily education tags placed.
 This list shall include the address, date the tag was left, and the issue with collection. $300 per day